 The phrase "aging in place" still scares some homeowners off because they picture a clinical bathroom with chrome bars bolted into the wall.
 That image is at least 15 years out of date.

 Today's aging-in-place bathrooms don't look like hospital rooms.
-The safety features are designed in from the start — low-threshold entry, contoured built-in seat, grab bars styled to match the hardware finish, slip-resistant base — so the finished space feels like a beautifully remodeled shower that happens to be much safer than the tub it replaced.
+The safety features are designed in from the start: low-threshold entry, sturdy fold-down bench, grab bars styled to match the hardware finish, slip-resistant base, so the finished space feels like a beautifully remodeled shower that happens to be much safer than the tub it replaced.

-This guide walks through the four safety features that do the most work, how each one costs out, and how we structure our Aging-in-Place Special starting around $9,990 for qualifying standard projects in the Seattle metro.
+This guide walks through the four safety features that do the most work, how each one costs out, and how we structure our SteadyStep™ Shower System starting at $7,900 for qualifying standard projects in the Seattle metro.

 The four features that do the most work